Removing a stairlift that is unwanted

 Due to the complicated nature of stairlifts, particularly curved stairlifts, which have a large number of different materials used in their production, there is very little scrap value for the metal within the stairlift frame; and scrapping a stairlift is not a recommended course of action should you want your stairlift removed.

 Giving a Stairlift to Charity

 Due to the bespoke nature of many stairlifts, it’s not a simple process to donate your stairlift to charity.
 If you have a straight stairlift, where the rail and all working parts have been kept in good care (and your stairlift has been serviced regularly) then many reputable companies will buy your used stairlift from you in order to sell on to a new owner.
 Many companies use the funds from their second-hand stairlifts in order to raise money for local and national charities, meaning you are making a cost-effective decision that will benefit others.

 How your stairlift purchase gives back to Age UK

-When you buy a product through Age UK Mobility, you are helping to raise money for Age UK, a vital charity dedicated to inspiring, supporting, and enabling older people in the UK through numerous help, outreach, and activity programs.
+When you buy a product through Age Co Mobility, you are helping to raise money for Age UK, a vital charity dedicated to inspiring, supporting, and enabling older people in the UK through numerous help, outreach, and activity programs.

-Age UK Stairlifts are provided by Handicare Accessibility Limited (Handicare), working in association with Age UK Trading CIC.
-Age UK Trading CIC is a trading subsidiary of Age UK which donates its net profits to Age UK.
+Age Co Stairlifts are provided by Handicare Accessibility Limited (Handicare), working in association with Age Co.
+Age Co is a trading subsidiary of Age Co which donates its net profits to Age UK.
 Handicare will raise a minimum of £1,200,000 during 2017/18 for Age UK through the promotion and sale of independent living products.

 Recycling a Stairlift